mohamed005cheikh-rgb/RESTAU-MC88/readme.md

 Add anything you want, change the quantity, remove what you don't — everything updates right away, and the total is always in front of you.

 **Order straight from your phone.**
-When you're ready, we build a clean receipt with your items grouped nicely, and send it to our WhatsApp.
-You'll see exactly what you're ordering before you press send.
+When you're ready, we build a clean receipt with your items grouped by section, and send it to our WhatsApp.
+You see exactly what you're ordering before you press send.

 **Delivery or pickup — your call.**
 Choose delivery and we'll ask for your address.
 Choose pickup and you skip the fee.
-Simple as that.

 **A light and dark side.**
 Switch themes from the menu, and the site remembers what you picked for next time.